Find the nerdy details you are pondering about the app here. Email email@example.com if you have any to add.

 - Tweet your love of Teacher Tapp.
 Or put it on Facebook!

-- Get all of your colleagues to sign up
+- Get all of your colleagues to sign up by using this PDF

 - Share the questions in staffrooms and over lunch